-Can I claim if I was riding without a bike helmet?
+Can I claim if I was injured cycling without a bike helmet?

 How much protection does a cycling helmet provide?

-There have been a number of academic studies that question the safety of cycling helmets.
+There have been a number of academic studies on the safety of cycling helmets.

 Research conducted by Dr Ian Walker, a traffic psychologist from the University of Bath revealed that, bizarrely, drivers gave helmet-wearing cyclists less room when overtaking; forcing them to deal with potholes and drain covers, potentially increasing the likelihood of accident and injury.

 His findings also suggested that helmets although useful in low speed falls or tumbles over the handlebars, may not offer much protection in the event of a collision with a motor vehicle.

 Another study from the Transport Research Laboratory 'the potential for cycle helmets to prevent injury' supports this view.

 Bicycle helmets are made from polystyrene and are designed to protect wearers from falls to the ground at under 12mph.
 Some research even suggests there is a risk of rotational brain injury and neck injuries through helmet air vents catching on the road surface.